top of page

 Peru Flag.png

-Peru - Huayno
+Peru - Huayño

 This dance comes from the Andean region of Peru.
 The huayno is believed to have originated in the 16th century, and is a fusion of popular dance forms of the era and Indigenous folk music from the height of the Incan empire.
+The Huayño features turns, hops, and foot stomps.
+Additionally, the dancers will use a candunga - a woolen rainbow cord.

 Romania.png